syncfusion-content/javascript-docs/js/api/ejListView.md

 To check all the items.

-N> Need to enable *enableCheckMark* property to check all items in the listview control.
+N> Need to enable *enableCheckMark* property to check all items in the ListView control.

 #### Example